plasmadancom/HAT-GUI/README.md

 ## Contributing

-If HAT-GUI is usefull to you please help improve it by contributing.
-If you have a board you want to pull to the main branch submit a pull request for approval.
+If HAT-GUI is useful to you please help improve it by contributing.
+If you have a board you want to add to the main branch submit a pull request for approval.

-We have a few ideas for improvments which we're looking to implement in the future:
+We have a few ideas for improvements which we're looking to implement in the future:

 * Ditch WiringPi (deprecated)
 * Convert to Node.js
-    Would be awesome once done, but requires completely re-building from scratch. (╥_╥)
+  - Would be awesome once done, but requires completely re-building from scratch. (╥_╥)

 ### Image Overlays